fouadboudouhi/test-automation-user-management/README.md

 ---

+## Why This Project

+This project is designed to demonstrate how quality is built and protected in a realistic engineering environment.

+Instead of maximizing feature count, the focus is on:
+- clear test responsibility boundaries
+- deterministic and reproducible execution
+- fast feedback through CI quality gates
+- conscious trade-offs to reduce long-term maintenance cost

+The scope is intentionally limited to allow meaningful discussion about engineering decisions rather than implementation details.

+---

 ## System Overview

 The system consists of a minimal User Management application with full test automation on API and UI level.